DEvBOLT19/DEvBOLT19/README.md

 Hey, I'm **BOLT** — a developer from India building projects from the void.

-I started with zero web knowledge and began creating real projects while learning.
+I started with journey with youtube and began creating real projects while learning.
-I believe in building while learning, not waiting to be perfect.

 ⚡ Currently learning and mastering:
 - 🐍 Python
 - 🌐 HTML